 Firstly, what is a tag?

 While you can manage and adjust all the tags on your website individually, this is very time-consuming since it’ll require you to make re-adjustment every time there are updates or when running new campaigns.
 Tag management solutions were created to solve this problem.
-They allow website owners to gather value visitor information and perform management tasks quickly.
+They allow website owners to quickly gather valuable visitor information and perform management tasks.

 What is tag management?

-Tag management systems can be used across websites, e-commerce stores, mobile apps, and IoT devices.
+You can use tag management systems across websites, e-commerce stores, mobile apps, and IoT devices.

 How does it work?

-A TMS takes all the tags your website has and puts them together in a container snippet.
-The tag management software takes care of deployment, testing, versioning, and analysis.
+A TMS takes all your website’s tags and puts them together in a container snippet.
+The tag management software handles deployment, testing, versioning, and analysis.
 All you need to do is manage the system.

 Each TMS is different, but generally, a tag management system like Google Tag Manager allows users to determine the tags they want, adjust them, add the necessary information, and deploy them to their digital properties.
 One of the benefits of a TMS is that users don’t need coding experience to manage the platform.
-With the click of a button, you can customize tools, set privacy controls, and perform other management tasks.
+You can customize tools, set privacy controls, and perform other management tasks with the click of a button.

 Figure 1: The structure of tag management software.
 Source – Tealium